JANUARY 2020 – October 2020

 - Influencing where businesses choose to build factories, offices, and stores

 How is The Patterson Foundation supporting the 2020 Census?

-Through community outreach and continuing coverage from the Aspirations Journalism initiative, The Patterson Foundation is connecting partners and resources to educate the region and strengthen participation in the 2020 Census throughout Charlotte, DeSoto, Manatee, and Sarasota counties.
+Through community outreach and continuing coverage from the Aspirations Journalism initiative, The Patterson Foundation connected partners and resources to educate the region and strengthen participation in the 2020 Census throughout Charlotte, DeSoto, Manatee, and Sarasota counties.

 Where can I learn more about the 2020 Census?